Lanzarote is the island where I live, the place that has changed my life, and I would like to share with you the beauties of this corner of paradise!

 - Mars Landscape.

-On the island there are more than 300 volcanic craters and its surface is almost completely covered by volcanic rock, which formed during the various eruptions that occurred in the past centuries.
+On the island there are more than 300 volcanic craters and its surface is almost completely covered by volcanic rock!
 The feeling that the Timanfaya National Park transmits is to be teleported to another planet!

 - Beaches of all kinds.

 Not just for relax, this island offers various opportunities for practicing many sports in a truly impressive landscape.
-The most popular sport is surely SURF: the Canary Islands are considered by many as the “European Hawaii” and Lanzarote has types of waves suitable for any level, from El Quemao professional ones to the small waves of Famara, ideal for beginners and surf schools.
+The most popular sport is SURF: the Canary Islands are considered by many as the “European Hawaii”.
+Lanzarote has types of waves suitable for any level.
+From El Quemao professional ones to the small waves of Famara, ideal for beginners and surf schools.

 - Canarian food